Eligibility and Nomination

 Where will scholars reside during the Program?

 Carefully selected accommodations will be used throughout the Program.
 These could include hotel, university or other lodgings, depending on the country.
 For details particular to the delegation and country you are interested in, please see the “What’s Included?” tab on each country-specific delegation page.

-Yes.
-You are free to make roommate requests after enrollment through April 1, 2013.
-Single rooms are also available upon request for an additional fee.
+Yes, you are free to make roommate requests after enrollment through April 1, 2013.
 Interested scholars should contact the Office of Admissions after they receive their confirmation of enrollment.